Best Colleges for Homeschoolers in the US

 Students who demonstrate dedication to their community are highly valued at Duke, and homeschoolers often excel in this area by participating in valuable extracurricular activities that involve community service.
 This provides homeschoolers with an opportunity to showcase their community involvement.

 Duke also takes a proactive approach to building a supportive community for first-year students.
-By living on East Campus and taking some courses together, first-year students can easily get to know each other and make a smoother transition to college life.
-This is particularly advantageous for homeschoolers who might come from small or rural communities.
+By living on the East Campus and taking some courses together, first-year students can easily get to know each other and smoothly transition to college life.
+This is particularly advantageous for homeschoolers from small or rural communities.

 Georgetown University

-Georgetown University has become an attractive option for homeschoolers as they offer summer courses that are available to all students.
-These courses give homeschoolers the opportunity to visit the campus and get a feel for the school before applying.
+Georgetown University has become an attractive option for homeschoolers as it offers summer courses that are available to all students.
+These courses allow homeschoolers to visit the campus and get a feel for the school before applying.

-Attending these courses also allows homeschoolers to connect with other prospective Georgetown students and make friends prior to the semester starting.
+Attending these courses also allows homeschoolers to connect with other prospective Georgetown students and make friends before the semester starts.
 This makes the transition from homeschool to college much smoother, as they get a glimpse of what it would be like to be a student at Georgetown and can reduce anxiety about attending.

 Similar to other universities, Georgetown has clear guidelines for what they are looking for in their students.
-This is especially helpful for homeschoolers who may be unfamiliar with the application process.
+This is especially helpful for homeschoolers unfamiliar with the application process.

-Georgetown demonstrates their commitment to creating a welcoming environment for all students, including homeschoolers.
+Georgetown is committed to creating a welcoming environment for all students, including homeschoolers.

 Notre Dame University

-Notre Dame is a Catholic university that places a significant emphasis on building a strong sense of community among its students.
+Notre Dame is a Catholic university that significantly emphasizes building a strong sense of community among its students.
 This focus on community extends to homeschoolers, making it easier for them to transition from home-based learning to a traditional college setting.

 Many homeschoolers come from small communities with religious ties, which makes Notre Dame's environment a good fit for them.
 By emphasizing the importance of community, it's easier for students from rural areas to feel connected when attending Notre Dame.

 Notre Dame also advises homeschoolers on how to gain acceptance into their school.
-They strongly recommend having someone outside of the family write a letter of recommendation.
-This allows applicants to demonstrate their connection to their community, which is something Notre Dame values highly.
+They strongly recommend having someone outside the family write a letter of recommendation.
+This allows applicants to demonstrate their connection to their community, which Notre Dame values highly.

 University of California